safe-global/safe-react-apps/README.md

 ## Configure

 Configure your `.env` file starting from `.env.example` one.
+You will find the necessary example on each app folder.
 Fill the provided example values with the necessary information.
-Don't forget to add your infura API key
+Don't forget to add your infura API key.
+If no example file is provided inside the app folder the `.env` file is not needed.

 ## Build